 Proving medical negligence is often a very difficult thing to do.
 For obvious reasons, those involved in neglectful care are rarely willing to document their errors.
-As a result, our firm frequently hires experts to look beyond the medical records to determine whether malpractice occurred.
-Our firm employs a nurse case manager who specializes in the review of medical malpractice cases, scouring through thousands of pages of medical records looking for evidence that the bad medical outcome could have been avoided through the use of established practices.
+As a result, our firm generally hires board-certified physicians and specialists to look beyond the medical records to determine whether malpractice occurred.
+Very often this involves scouring through thousands of pages of medical records looking for evidence that the bad medical outcome could have been avoided through the use of established practices.
 Often information that is omitted from records turns out to be very useful in establishing malpractice.

 Birth injuries due to malpractice are becoming an increasingly frequent occurrence.
 Problems often arise in the course of a pregnancy or delivery that are overlooked or ignored, resulting in catastrophic consequences.

 Prescription errors are also increasing in frequency.
 While many times the error is detected in time, often the patient is not aware of the error and serious, sometimes catastrophic injuries occur.